-A set of six optional status bits can be end of each conversion result.
-The status bits allow the digital host to check the state of the input overvoltage protection circuit and verify the ADC features are configured correctly without interrupting conversions.
-The status bits are enabled when the Status Bits Enable field in the configuration register is set to 1 (see the Configuration Register Details section).
+A set of six optional status bits can be appended to the end of each conversion result.
+The status bits allow the digital host to check the state of the input overvoltage protection circuit and to verify the ADC features are configured correctly without interrupting conversions.
+The status bits are enabled when the status bits enable field in the configuration register is set to 1 (see the Configuration Register Details section).
 Table 15 shows a description of each of the status bits.

 When enabled, the status bits are clocked out MSB first starting on the SCK falling edge immediately following the LSB of the conversion result.
 The SDO line returns to high impedance after the sixth status bit is clocked out (except in daisy-chain mode).
 The user is not required to clock out all status bits to start the next conversion.
 For example, if the digital host needs to monitor the $\overline{\rm OV}$ clamp flag but also needs to minimize the SCK frequency, the remaining status bits can be ignored to limit the number of SCK pulses required per conversion period.
-When using multiple AD4000/AD4004/AD4008 devices in daisy-chain mode, however, all 6 status bits must be clocked out for each connected device.
+When using multiple AD4003/AD4007/AD4011 devices in SDI = 1 daisy-chain mode, however, all six status bits must be clocked out for each connected device.

-Figure 50 shows the serial interface timing for \overline{CS} mode, 3-wire without busy indicator with all 6 status bits clocked out.
+Figure 52 shows the serial interface timing for \overline{CS} mode, 3-wire without busy indicator with all six status bits clocked out.